J4NN0/wordlist-generator/README.md

    - Generate a wordlist with only numbers (0-9)

         You have to choose only the max size of the strings that will be generated.
-THe strings will be composed by only numbers.
+The strings will be composed by only numbers.

    - Generate a customized wordlist (char)